BrokenDetector/Game-Library-React-Client/README.md

 - Browse list of all game, developers and genres
 - View individual developer or genre details including list of games
 - Add, edit and delete games, developers and genre
+- Users can now report issues or inappropriate content related to games, developers, and genres.
+These reports are sent to a Telegram bot for swift review and action.
 - Validation on forms
 - Unit testing for components using React Testing Library and Vitest